-In the Middle School program, students are introduced to even more art techniques and tools.
-Textiles, printmaking and Impressionism are emphasized.
-Moving into Seventh and Eighth Grade, students begin to compare artist styles, and learn different brushstrokes.
+In the middle school, students are introduced to even more art techniques and tools.
+Textiles, printmaking and impressionism are emphasized.
+Moving into seventh and eighth grade, students begin to compare artist styles, and learn different brushstrokes.
 They are introduced to and inspired by contemporary Christian artists.
 They discern the building blocks to any successful work of art.
 An emphasis in critical analysis is stressed along with peer critique as the students progress through the semester.
 The students learn value, spacing, and form while being introduced to a wide array of new materials and media.
-The Middle School art department participates in a huge spring art show in which artwork is displayed for the student body and parents.
+The WCMS art department participates in a huge spring art show in which artwork is displayed for the student body and parents.

 As students transition into high school, greater rigor is implemented into the curriculum.
 Elements and principles of art are taught in everything from ceramics, fibers, and paper-making to digital art.
 Art students have access to several computer labs and relevant state-of-the-art programs.
 Art students have a variety of class options ranging from drawing and painting to fibers and ceramics.
 Students learn perceptual observation and representational drawing and begin to develop a personal vision based on a wide exposure to excellent and innovative artists.
 Classroom art discussion yields discernment in contemporary art and philosophy.
 Involvement in community through internship and service yields an appreciation for breadth of creative work, careers, possibilities.

-To help all of our students fully experience the process of communicating through art, the school provides numerous venues for display of work, from professional quality exhibits on campus as well as local gallery exhibits to our fundraising event held annually.
-WCS’s high school art students also compete each year in ACSI and several local art festivals, gaining experience and exposure as well as excellent scholarship opportunities.
+To help all of our students fully experience the process of communicating through art, the school provides numerous venues for display of work, from professional quality exhibits on campus as well as local gallery exhibits.
+WCHS art students also compete each year in several local art festivals, gaining experience and exposure as well as excellent scholarship opportunities.